 They’re overkill for a drizzle, but worth their weight in gold when the clouds conspire against your commute.

-Quick pick: Shower Pass Transit Pants
+The best bike commuting rain pants: Shower Pass Transit Pants

 We’ll get into plenty of details in a moment.